prometheus/client_java/README.md

 To add Prometheus exposition to an existing HTTP server, see the `MetricsServlet`.
 It also serves as a simple example of how to write a custom endpoint.

+To expose the metrics used in your code, you would add the Prometheus servlet to your Jetty server:

 ```java
 context.addServlet(new ServletHolder(new MetricsServlet()), "/metrics");
 ```